-My recent article on the most popular double edge razors by sales included the Merkur 34C.
-Here is my take on that razor, probably the most popular “modern” double edge razor on the market now.
+[Updated March, 2023] Sharpologist’s recent article on the most popular double edge safety razors by sales included the Merkur 34C.
+This Merkur 34C review is everything you should know about that razor, probably the most popular “modern” double edge razor on the market now.

 Most Commonly Mentioned Positives

 - “Middle of the road” shave, suitable for most shavers.

 - Good engineering design, build quality, and durability.